 Scout, a Plott Hound, was rescued through All-Aboard Pet Rescue in Fort Collins, CO.
 Scout is a very active dog who needs to work in therapy, crisis, and search and rescue to keep her body and mind busy.
 In addition to crisis and therapy dog work, she and her partners train twice a week in Search and Rescue.
 Scout loves to vocalize, as hounds do, and she loves to watch for squirrels and rabbits, run, twirl, and toss her toys–especially when she has her dog friends, her cats, and her favorite people in tow.

 Team members, Homer, Molly and Nestle died this past year.
 They were valuable members of the NOAH’s team before leaving us.

 They join other great crisis team members including Sadie, Wrigley, Hannah, Toby, Archie and Gus in ministering to the angels.
 Hannah’s person, Hallie, continues to be a valuable part of our team.
-Sadie and Crosby’s people are now training new canine members of the team.
+Holly, Vikki, Sadie and Crosby’s people are now working with new canine members of the team.